Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

 \section{Introduction}

-Fault-tolerant realization of non-Clifford gates is a key bottleneck for scalable, universal quantum computation.
+{Fault tolerant} realization of non-Clifford gates is a key bottleneck for scalable, universal quantum computation.
 In two spatial dimensions (2D), Pauli stabilizer codes with geometrically local checks are constrained via the Bravyi-K\"onig (BK) theorem: any locality-preserving logical unitary on a $D$-spatial dimensional topological Pauli stabilizer code is contained in the $D$-th level of the Clifford hierarchy \cite{Bravyi:2012rnv}.
-In particular, for $D=2$ such logical gates are therefore at most Clifford, precluding transversal or constant-depth implementations of non-Clifford gates such as the $T=\diag(1,e^{i\pi/4})$ gate.
+In particular, for $D=2$ such logical gates are therefore at most Clifford, precluding constant-depth implementations of non-Clifford gates such as the $T=\diag(1,e^{i\pi/4})$ gate.
 This has underpinned, for example, the reliance on magic-state distillation in 2D Pauli stabilizer codes \cite{Bravyi2005magicstate, Bravyi:2012lxn}, which comes with substantial overheads.

-In this work we show that, by moving beyond Pauli stabilizer codes to 2D non-Abelian surface codes (in particular quantum doubles of the dihedral groups $D(D_{4N})$), one can nevertheless realize locality-preserving transversal phase gates at arbitrarily high levels of the Clifford hierarchy, and even beyond.
-Concretely, we construct a family of 2D codes in which a single logical qubit admits a transversal implementation of the phase gate $T^{1/N}$, acting as $\diag(1,e^{i\pi/(4N)})$ in the logical $\overline{Z}$ basis.
+In this work we show that, by moving beyond Pauli stabilizer codes to 2D non-Abelian surface codes (in particular quantum doubles of the dihedral groups $D(D_{4N})$), one can nevertheless realize topologically protected constant-depth phase gates at arbitrarily high levels of the Clifford hierarchy, and even beyond.
+Concretely, we construct a family of 2D codes in which a single logical qubit admits a constant-depth implementation of the phase gate $T^{1/N}$, acting as $\diag(1,e^{i\pi/(4N)})$ in the logical $\overline{Z}$ basis.
 For special values of $N=2^{n-3}$, these are in the $n$th level of the Clifford hierarchy and have a realization purely in terms of $n$ physical qubits on each {edge of the lattice}.